Vedebmo/Player/README.md

 Thinking about the use of this player, there's a list of features to be added:

- - Users allowed to upload their own songs
+ - Allow users to upload their own songs
  - Wave mode
- - Minigames to play while listening music
+ - Minigames to play while listening to music
  - Multilingual